-Mission: Promote, educate and celebrate equality for all within the LGBTIQ & Ally
+Mission: Promote, educate and celebrate equality for all within the LGBTQ & Ally

-Vision: Our vision is to support a positive presence where LGBTIQ people are welcomed and celebrated; where intolerance is challenged and defeated; where
+Vision: Our vision is to support a positive presence where LGBTQ people are welcomed and celebrated; where intolerance is challenged and defeated; where

 - From 1985 – 1992 there were dedicated community members that managed the Community Outreach Center here in Lubbock.
 The center was a welcoming environment for all and hosted various events

 throughout the year.

 - From 2003-present a number of Lubbock and Texas Tech University members have organized various events throughout the year.
 South Plains College has also been instrumental in forming the